-*Only the percentage of the fulfilled criteria is indicated
+*Only a percentage of the fulfilled criteria is indicated.

 This app offers a sleep tracking function that records your sleep and calculates your “SleepScore”.
 The detailed sleep analysis takes account of four stages: light sleep, deep sleep, REM sleep and waking phases.
 With its light and noise measurement function you can check your sleeping environment.
 Other functions of the app include sleeping aids, a smart alarm function and sleeping tips.